puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 `undef`.
 Passing `undef` as the value of a resource parameter is just like leaving it unset.
-When we pass these parameters on to the actual `user` resource within the defined resource type block, it will allow the `user` type to use its own defaults if the parameters aren't explicitly set.
+When we pass these parameters on to the actual `user` resource within the defined resource type block, it will allow the `user` type to use its own defaults.

 To handle the `$key` parameter, we'll use a conditional to tell our defined resource type to skip managing the `ssh_authorized_key` resource for the user's